openstack/openstack-manuals/doc/image-guide/source/windows-image.rst

       C:\pnputil -i -a E:\WIN8\AMD64\*.INF

 #.
-To allow :term:`Cloudbase-Init` to run scripts during an instance
+To allow the :term:`Cloudbase-Init` to run scripts during an instance
    boot, set the PowerShell execution policy to be unrestricted:

    .. code-block:: console